raquelgrant/Climate-Analysis-USA/README.md

 ### What can I do with it?

--you can analyze duh
+- you can analyze duh
--you could do further analysis with different things
+- you could do further analysis with different things

 ### How do I get started?